Davtax/arXiv-sorter/README.md

 6. Run the binary files.
 The program will search for the latest file in the `abstracts` folder, and output the markdown files between that date and the current date.

-The final directory tree should looks (if using defaut paths) somethig like:
+The final directory tree should look (if using default paths) something like:
 ```bash
 ├── arXiv-sorter
 │   ├── .obsidian